galkareeve/ffxi/README.md

 NOTE:
 for user that encounter GLFW3 crash when calling glfwInit(), u have to goto Project Properties -> C/C++ -> Code Generation -> Runtime Library, change /MDd to /MD

+7 June 2016
+1) fix transparency for mapViewer

+2) add func 'v' to view individual Model within each MMB.

+Note: mapViewer uses VisualStudio NuGet Manager for opengl, glfw2, glew.
+The packages is 'nupengl.core' access thru 'Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution'

+Note: when enable glEnable(GL_CULL_FACE), some of the polygon appear to have inverted normal.
+Not sure this is by design (for lighting??) or is a bug?